fossas/fossa-cli/docs/contributing/effects-tutorial.md

 -- constraints are met at compile time.
 We'll go into more detail later. type Has eff sig m = (Member eff sig, Algebra sig m)

--- We define these 'send'-based helpers so that our code isn't completly -- cluttered with calls to 'send'. ask :: Has (Reader r) sig m => m r ask = send Ask
+-- We define these 'send'-based helpers so that our code isn't completely -- cluttered with calls to 'send'. ask :: Has (Reader r) sig m => m r ask = send Ask